epiverse-trace/epiparameter/README.md

 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Manual{,
-#>     title = {epiparameter: Library of Epidemiological Parameters with Helper Functions and Classes},
+#>     title = {epiparameter: Classes and Helper Functions for Working with Epidemiological Parameters},
 #>     author = {Joshua W. Lambert and Adam Kucharski and Carmen Tamayo},
 #>     year = {2025},
 #>     doi = {10.5281/zenodo.11110881},